 If still unable to find the fix for Dell Laptop Plugged in Not Charging problem, you can re-install your battery driver to see if it resolves the issue.
 A faulty or wrong battery driver is one of the reasons for the issue.
 For re-installing the battery driver, go to Device Manager.
 It is essential to connect your Laptop to the internet.
 Uninstall the battery driver in the device manager.
 After doing the needful, restart your Laptop.
 After doing so, the battery driver will automatically re-install.

 You can also use Drive Easy to re-install the battery drivers for resolving Dell Laptop Plugged in Not Charging issue.
 Drive easy automatically finds and updates the outdated and faulty drivers and ones that are suitable for your OS.
 In this manner, you don’t risk downloading an incompatible driver or making errors with the installation process.
 Or you can follow the steps below to update or re-install your dell laptop battery driver

-Step 1: On your PC’s desktop, right-click the Windows icon and then from the pop-up menu, click on the Device Manager feature.
+First Step: On your PC’s desktop, right-click the Windows icon, and then from the pop-up menu, click on the Device Manager feature.

 Then, click on Uninstall.

-Step 5: Thereafter post opening the Battery list, you need to once again right-click on the Microsoft ACPI-Computer Control Method Battery.
-Now select Update Driver Software and choose the Search automatically for updated driver application list in the following window.
+Fifth Step: Thereafter post opening the Battery list, you need to once again right-click on the Microsoft ACPI-Computer Control Method Battery.
+Now select Update Driver Software and choose the Search automatically for the updated driver application list in the following window.
 This way, Windows will locate suitable battery drivers for your computer’s needs.